 The law of large numbers

-Before we go any further, let’s get some visual intuition about this.
+Before I continue, let’s get some visual intuition about this.
 I wrote a short code to simulate 1000 random coin flips and plotted the % of heads after each flip.
 Click on the image below to see the animated simulation:

 Click on the image to start/restart the animation.

-As you can see, when the number of flips (let’s call it N) is small, the frequency can be quite unpredictable.
+As you can see, when the number of flips (let’s call it N) is small, the relative frequency can be quite unpredictable.
 It starts at 0 because the first flip happened to be tails.
 Then it sharply jumps to values above 50% and eventually, around the 500th flip, it starts to settle around the expected 50%.
-So, notice that even N = 200 is still not large enough for the frequency to get “close enough” to the probability.
+So, notice that even N = 200 is still not “large enough” for the relative frequency to get “close enough” to the probability.

 By the way, those of you who read my post on estimating coin bias with Bayes’ theorem might make an interesting connection.
 As a small exercise, I’ll let you think about how the law of large numbers relates to the shape of the posterior distribution of a coin’s bias parameter as the number of flips increases.
 Also think about the general connection with parameter estimation, which I talked about in the Bayesian vs. Frequentist post.
 Don’t hesitate to share your thoughts in the comment section below!